Links to Answers to Atheists, Theological Liberals and Other Bible Critics

 The articles linked to in the rest of this section could provide more of an idea of what some of the Pagans of biblical times might have been engaged in, and indicate that biblical warnings against various Pagan practices are still very much valid nowadays.

-Gruesome Practices Related to Witchcraft in Some Pagan Cultures Today:
+Gruesome Practices Related to Witchcraft in Some Pagan Cultures Today, Which Might be Similar to Those Practised in Biblical Times:

 (Note: Modern Western-style Pagans will not engage in the gruesome practices described in the articles linked to above.)